-- Continued to make sure that the County website and print communications are created in a way that considers accessibility. - Our new refreshed website offers more accessibility features including an accessibility checker for web content authors and an online fillable form application. - Opportunities for staff training is regularly available. - Preparation of a refreshed training experience for all staff in 2020, including creating accessible documents in Word and PDF formats. - Continued to provide accessible formats and communication supports, upon request. - Continued to make sure processes for receiving and responding to feedback are accessible. - Updated our Accessibility Logo that is placed on all of our published material based on feedback received from our Accessibility Advisory Committee. - Purchased Siteimprove in 2018.
+- Continued to make sure that the County website and print communications are created in a way that considers accessibility. - Our new refreshed website offers more accessibility features including an accessibility checker for web content authors and an online fillable form application. - Opportunities for staff training is regularly available. - In 2017 select staff received more in-depth accessibility training in preparation of a refreshed training experience for all staff in 2018, including creating accessible documents in Word and PDF formats. - Continued to provide accessible formats and communication supports, upon request. - Continued to make sure processes for receiving and responding to feedback are accessible. - Updated our Accessibility Logo that is placed on all of our published material based on feedback received from our Accessibility Advisory Committee. - Purchased Siteimprove in 2018.
 Siteimprove is a web based application that assists in locating and fixing accessibility issues and provides quality assurance on our corporate website.
 Siteimprove uses Web Content Accessibility Guidelines (WCAG 2) as its guide.